Home » Dish Type » One Pot Meal » Stir Fried Rice Cake Shanghai-Style

 marinated pork slices

-3. Napa cabbage prep tip
+Napa cabbage prep tip

 To match the shape of pork slices, we cut Napa cabbage in julienne too.
-Noting this differs from making Napa Cabbage stir-fry where we slit at an angle to create a thin flake shape.
+Noting this differs from making Beijing-Style Napa Cabbage stir-fry where we slit at an angle to create a thin flake shape.

 napa cabbage julienne cut

-4. Cook the pork slices first
+Tip No.4 is to cook the pork slices first

 These cooked pork slices are versatile to make Stir Fried Pork Slices with various vegetable slices.
-Stir Fried Winter Bamboo with Pork Slices and Stir Fried Mao Dou {edamame} with Pork Slices are among the classic home cooking meals in the Yangtze River Delta area.
+Stir-Fried Winter Bamboo with Pork Slices and Stir Fried Mao Dou {edamame} with Pork Slices are among the classic home-cooking meals in the Yangtze River Delta area.

-These cooked pork slices are an excellent choice to make in advance too.
+They are an excellent choice to make in advance too.
 We can store them in the fridge for up to one week and in the freezer for up to 3 months.
-You can then whip out a tasty stir fried pork slice dish in no time.
+You can then whip out a tasty stir-fried pork slice dish in no time.

 Cooked Pork Slices Ready for Stir Fry